- About Us

 Together we can make a difference.
 One life, one voice, one idea at a time.

 Applications are accepted at any time throughout the year, and qualified applications will be reviewed by the IIE-SRF Selection Committee on a quarterly basis.
-For consideration at the next IIE-SRF committee meeting, application materials should be submitted by late April 2017.
+For consideration in June 2017, application materials must be submitted by Monday, May 8, 2017.
 For priority consideration for the first round of fellowships from the Baden-Württemberg Fund for Persecuted Scholars, please submit application materials no later than March 15, 2017.

 Because of high demand for IIE-SRF assistance, the program is not able to grant fellowship support to all applicants who meet the minimum eligibility requirements.